Is track and field a good sport for my son/daughter?

 Can my child try it out to see if he/she will like track and field?

-An athlete can participate in one of our first three practices by signing a waiver and making arrangements with Coach Branch in advance for the designated practice date.
-A non-refundable $25 fee per athlete will be charged.
-If your athlete chooses to join the $25 fee will be deducted from the total participation fee for the season.
+An athlete can participate in up to two of the first three practices of any beginning season by signing a waiver and making arrangements with Coach Branch in advance for the designated practice date(s).
+A non-refundable $25 fee per athlete per practice will be charged.
+If your athlete chooses to join the amount paid for the try-out practices will be deducted from the total participation fee for the season.
+Non USATF Member Waiver_One Time

 What kind of training methods do you use?